2 Acts, Book Musical, Rated G

 Holding court among some of the highest regarded works, By The Beautiful Sea is an absolute jewel of musical theatre's Golden Age.
 Featuring a winning book and score by Herbert and Dorothy Fields and Arthur Schwartz this breezy and delightful charmer is set by the seashore in the "good old summertime" of yore.

 Lottie Gibson, renowned vaudeville performer, has returned to her family-owned boarding house in Coney Island to spend the summer.
 To the delight of the community, dashing Shakespearean actor Dennis Emery is bringing works of The Bard to the seashore town.
-Rumor has it though, Mr. Emery's sets are being withheld elsewhere.
+Rumor has it Mr. Emery's sets are being withheld elsewhere.
 Eager to please her new beau, Lottie writes Emery a check to get his show up and running.
-Little does she know, her father has "invested" every penny in their shared account.
-Horrified at what Emery might think, Lottie is sent into a desperate frenzy to come up with the money.
-The apple of her eye has a few immaculately kept secrets of his own that are far more than financial, though.
+The apple of her eye has a few immaculately kept secrets of his own that are far more than financial.
 Heartwarming hilarity ensues as all set about to uphold their reputations by any means necessary.